 3. Limit the number of permanent committees on which a member can serve.

-4. Impose sanctions against Members of Knesset who do not attend committee meetings.
+4. Impose sanctions against MKs who do not attend committee meetings.

 5. Add a day to the Knesset’s official work week, and dedicate it to committee work.

-Issue 2: Knesset committee structure does not match up with government ministries
+Issue 2: Knesset committee structure does not match up with corresponding ministries

-Permanent Knesset committees are defined by issue area, rather than by relevant ministry.
-This substantially reduces their ability to oversee the government’s activities, since it is difficult for committee members to conduct a thorough examination of the work of the various ministries relevant to these issue areas.
+The areas of responsibility of the Knesset permanent committees are defined by topics rather than by relevant ministry.
+This substantially reduces their ability to oversee the government’s activities, since it is difficult for committee members to conduct a thorough examination of the work of the various ministries relevant to these topics.

-Create stronger correlation between Knesset committee responsibilities and main government ministries
+Create stronger correspondence between Knesset committee responsibilities and main government ministries

 Issue 3: Knesset committees suffer from a lack of authority and mechanisms for monitoring the activities of the executive branch and for tracking implementation of their own oversight activities